 The science of chronotypes

-The study found that when people had the freedom to choose their own schedules, a whopping 66.8% shifted to a later, more “evening” chronotype.
+The study found that when people were free to choose their own schedules, a whopping 66.8% shifted to a later, more “evening” chronotype.
 Interestingly, only 12.6% were true larks during quarantine, 21.7% had “typical” sleep schedules, and 16.3% had completely desynchronized sleep patterns by the end.
 Additionally, 13.1% alternated between different chronotypes.

-So while we tend to think of chronotypes as relatively fixed – you’re either a morning person or not – in reality, they appear to be fluid and heavily influenced by environment.
+So, while we think of chronotypes as relatively fixed – you’re either a morning person or not – in reality, they appear fluid and heavily influenced by the environment.
 The study authors concluded: “The changes in daily temporal patterns of humans during a prolonged stay-at-home situation indicate that human sleep habits may change according to existing living conditions.”

 Couples out of sync

 This has important implications for couples negotiating different body clocks while confined together for extended periods.
-With more freedom over their schedules, a significant number of people will naturally gravitate to a night owl rhythm, even if they were previously early birds.
-And partners’ chronotypes are likely to shift and evolve over a lifetime together, as circumstances change.
+With more freedom over their schedules, many people naturally gravitate to a night owl rhythm, even if they were previously early birds.
+Partners’ chronotypes are likely to shift and evolve over a lifetime together as circumstances change.

 Does this spell doom for lark-owl pairs?
 Not at all.
-But it does require open communication, empathy and flexibility to keep things harmonious.
-The goal shouldn’t be to overhaul each other’s inborn tendencies, but rather to find ways to accommodate differences.
+However, keeping things harmonious requires open communication, empathy, and flexibility.
+The goal shouldn’t be overhauling each other’s inborn tendencies but finding ways to accommodate differences.
 Here are some tips:

 Finding a middle ground

 1. Have an honest, judgment-free conversation to understand each other’s body clocks and preferences.
-What time of day do you each feel most energetic, focused, social, tired?
+What time of day do you feel most energetic, focused, social, and tired?
 When do you prefer to go to bed and wake up?
-Try to let go of labels like “lazy” or “boring” and respect your different rhythms.
+Let go of labels like “lazy” or “boring” and respect your different rhythms.

 3. Divide tasks and responsibilities according to your strengths.
 A lark can take charge of morning chores like making breakfast and walking the dog, while the owl handles evening duties like dinner cleanup and tucking in the kids.
 Sync your to-do lists with your body clocks.